mfussenegger/nvim-jdtls/README.md

     }
   },

-  -- Language server `initializationOptions`
-  -- You need to extend the `bundles` with paths to jar files -- if you want to use additional eclipse.jdt.ls plugins.
+  -- This sets the `initializationOptions` sent to the language server -- If you plan on using additional eclipse.jdt.ls plugins like java-debug -- you'll need to set the `bundles`
   --
   -- See https://codeberg.org/mfussenegger/nvim-jdtls#java-debug-installation
   --
-  -- If you don't plan on using the debugger or other eclipse.jdt.ls plugins you can remove this init_options = {
+  -- If you don't plan on any eclipse.jdt.ls plugins you can remove this init_options = {
     bundles = {}
   },
 }
--- This starts a new client & server,
--- or attaches to an existing client & server depending on the `root_dir`. require('jdtls').start_or_attach(config)
+require('jdtls').start_or_attach(config)
 ```